AndreiKapranov-cloud/invoice/README.md

   We recieved a confirmation letter.The component should find Opportunity by the Invoice number.If the Opportunity is still waiting for confirmation - should parse the email response and change status of the Opportunity.If response is 'Approved' - then move to next status,if Rejected - move to status 'Close Lost'.

+  Create new LWC component which we could place on a distinct tab in our org,or at an Account detail page.
+  If distinct tab,then the component should contain:-lightning-accordion,account name and total sum of all closed opportunities should be displayed on each block header button.The body of the block contains table with info about opportunity:Opportunity name(link to opportunity);Created date;Close date;Amount;a button that opens a modal window with a list of sold products(Opportunity Product).There must be search by Name of Account and by total sum of all Opportunities in each Account.